membraneframework-labs/guide/guide/concepts/bins.md

 ## Bins as black boxes

-Bins are designed to take as much responsibility for elements inside as possible , so that pipelines (or parent bins) didn't need to depend on bin's implementation details.
+Bins are designed to take as much responsibility for the elements inside as possible so that pipelines (or parent bins) don't have to depend on bin's children.
 That's why notifications from elements (or child bins) are sent to the parent bin only (or to the pipeline in case of top-level elements or bins).
 Also, messages received by a bin or pipeline can be forwarded only to its direct children.